Topp-Roots-Lab/taghelper/README.md

 # Taghelper 2.0
-**These instructions will become effective soon but until then please refer to Taghelper 1.0 below this section**
+**These instructions will become effective soon but please refer to Taghelper 1.0 below this section until the transfer.**

 ## Installation